 In many accident cases, the injured victims typically head back home without a medical evaluation stating they feel fine.
 They may feel okay after the accident, but some injuries can take time to manifest, while others are internal injuries, challenging to diagnose with the naked eye.

 Our personal injury attorneys at Ehline Law understand the financial toll an injury takes on an accident victim.
 In many cases, the injured victim avoids going to the hospital because they don’t have the financial resources to seek treatment.
-We offer to help locate a lien doctor for injured victims so that they don’t have to worry about medical bills while receiving world-class treatment.
+We help locate a lien doctor for injured victims so they don’t have to worry about medical bills while receiving world-class treatment.

-The demand letter typically includes:
+The demand letter typically includes the following:

 The details of the parties involved.

 The costs and damages incurred by the injured victim.